Happy birthday MIDI 1.0: Getting pop stars wired for 30 years

 Feature Back in the early days of computer music, Reg man Bob Dormon was a professional recording engineer and music programmer.
 With a little help from some of his old music gear, he documents the rise of MIDI from a creative concept to its practical applications – which have ultimately led to its recognition as a Grammy Award-winning technology, featured on millions of recordings heard every day.

-The interface started off just living up to expectations and connecting devices together but later it became an enduring ecosystem.
+The Musical Instrument Digital Interface (MIDI) started off by just living up to expectations and connecting devices together but later it became an enduring ecosystem.
 Not only did this network protocol deliver both real-time and non-real-time data transfers, it even notched up a platform-neutral file format.

 Moreover, this 31.25kbd 10-bit, 16-channel network is still very much in use today, 30 years after its official 1.0 specification release in August 1983.
 They’ve been saying it all year and let’s say it again: Happy Birthday MIDI.